johnmccormick/Stack/README.md

 I've written this program as an attempt to demonstrate how SLL elements function within a stack structure, as a sort of reference or proof of concept, mainly to service my own understanding of data structures and pointers.
 The output is designed to demonstrate a standard FILO process, as well as the sequence in which memory is allocated to the heap and deallocated.
 Comments are fairly detailed, so hopefully this helps anyone currently trying to understand SSLs, pointers, and pointers to pointers.

 Usage is straightforward.
-The program starts by asking how many 'elements' you would like to push (each element has an integer data field which is randomly generated).
+The program starts by asking how many elements you would like to push (each element has an integer data field which is randomly generated).
 You can pick an arbitrary number between 1 and 999999.
 You are then asked the number of elements you would like to pop.
 Once the program is happy with those values, the process of pushing elements begins, with the push function outputing the address, data, and index for each element as it pushes them.
 Then, provided a number of pops was requested (you can pick 0), a similar process goes on for popping elements.
 After this, all of the elements remaining in the stack structure are displayed.

 Here is an example of a run of output: